 - St. George Tucker, in Encyclopedia Virginia (Virginia Foundation for the Humanities online 2008).

-- Associate Editor, Encyclopedia of American Civil Liberties.
-3 volumes, Routledge Press (2006) (with Paul Finkelman, General Editor; Gabriel Chin, Rodney Smolla, Melvin Urofsky, Mary Volcansek, Associate Editors).
+- Encyclopedia of American Civil Liberties.
+3 vol., Routledge Press (2006) (Paul Finkelman, General Editor and Associate Editors: Davison Douglas, Gabriel Chin, Rodney Smolla, Melvin Urofsky, Mary Volcansek).

 - Agostini v.
 Felton; Aguilar v.
 Felton; Belief-Action Distinction in Free Exercise Clause History; Board of Education v.
 Allen; Brown v.
 Board of Education; Ceremonial Deism; Committee for Public Education and Religious Liberty v.
 Nyquist; Committee for Public Education and Religious Liberty v.
 Regan; Concept of "Christian Nation" in American Jurisprudence; Corrigan v.
 Buckley; County and City Seals with Religious Content; Days of Religious Observance as National or State Holidays; Elk Grove Unified School District v.
 Newdow; Engel v.
 Vitale; Free Exercise Clause Doctrine; Supreme Court Jurisprudence; Judicial Resolution of Church Property Disputes; National Motto -- "In God We Trust"; Pledge of Allegiance ("Under God"); Tony and Susan Alamo Foundation v.
 Secretary of Labor; Watson v.
 Jones; Zobrest v.
 Catalina Foothills School District, in Encyclopedia of American Civil Liberties (Routledge Press 2006).

 - Foreward: The Legacy of St. George Tucker, Wm. & Mary L. Rev. 1111 (2006) (introduction) (symposium).
 SSRN.